danielwellman/hexagonal_kata_java/NOTES.md

   made specifically for e-mail.
 I think I'm OK with this since email is in fact a domain concept of the person, so it makes some sense that email is known inside the domain -- but sending mail requires an adapter.
 We keep this inside the domain language by using "PostOffice" instead of SMTPSender or something - thanks J. B. Rainsberger!
+* Looking at the Email and PostOffice class, I wondered about having a method on E-mail: void deliver(PostOffice postOffice);
+  Which puts some behavior on the Email object, which is right now simply data fields.
+I'm not strongly sold on it now, though, so taking a note and moving on.

 ## Ideas